 - Research work expenses.

-- All expenses that the company indirectly incurs for production having a long-term benefit.
+- All expenses that the company indirectly incurs for production have a long-term benefit.

 - Expenditure for innovation.

 Capital expenditure can be either tangible or intangible.
-Tangible includes the purchase of machinery, plant, or equipment, while intangible includes expenses for patents, trademarks, or goodwill, etc. It is particularly important to note that the expenses by the company for asset repair or asset maintenance are not part of capital expenditure.
+Tangible includes purchasing machinery, plant, or equipment, while intangible includes expenses for patents, trademarks, goodwill, etc. It is particularly important to note that the expenses by the company for asset repair or asset maintenance are not part of capital expenditure.
 They are reported in the income statement when incurred.

 Importance of Capital Expenditures

 Capital expenditures are crucial for a company.
-They are the backbone and starting point for the creation of any manufacturing facility.
+They are the backbone and starting point for creating any manufacturing facility.
 They directly help to increase and sustain the growth of a company.
 The other reasons for their importance are:

 Effect for a Longer Tenure